Srossmanreich/quiziOS/README.md

 # quiziOS
-A simple iOS quiz app
+A simple iOS quiz app (for practice)